friendica/friendica/doc/Install.md

 ### Prepare .htaccess file

-Copy .htaccess-dist to .htaccess (be careful under stupid M$ Windows) to have working mod-rewrite again.
+Copy .htaccess-dist to .htaccess (be careful under Windows) to have working mod-rewrite again.
 If you have installed Friendica into a sub directory, like /friendica/ set this path in RewriteBase accordingly.

+Examples:
+    $ cp .htacces-dist .htaccess (Linux, leave the $ out)
+    > copy .htaccess-dist .htacces (Windows, leave the > out)

 ### Set up the worker